Physiotherapy

-Outside of work, I enjoy cooking, baking, volunteering in the community, maintaining a healthy lifestyle, and spending time with my wonderful circle of family and friends.
+Outside of work, Jessica enjoys cooking, baking, staying active, volunteering in her community, and spending time with her wonderful circle of family and friends.

 Post-Grad Training…